-Holiday cottages and special places to stay in Devon
+Holiday cottages Devon and special places to stay

 Weaved into these landscapes is a culture you can see in Ilfracombe’s annual art trail, Sidmouth’s week-long summer folk festival and seafood festivals in Clovelly.
 The county’s food heritage runs deep, with sharp cheese, cider and sparkling wine sold in centuries-old pannier markets and served on tables from the floating River Exe Cafe to River Cottage HQ.